nim-lang/Nim/doc/manual.rst

 Within such a code block, it is possible to declare variables and then later read and update them, or declare variables and pass them to procedures that modify them.
-However, the code in such a block must still adhere to the retrictions listed above for referencing values and operations outside the block.
+However, the code in such a block must still adhere to the restrictions listed above for referencing values and operations outside the block.

 The ability to access and modify compile-time variables adds flexibility to